-Welcome to the Business Chemistry Blog, a blog about leadership, teams, and how relationships fuel our work.
+Welcome to the Business Chemistry® Blog, a blog about leadership, teams, and how relationships fuel our work.
 The launch of this blog coincides with the 5-year birthday of Business Chemistry, which I’ll describe in more detail below.
-To begin with, I’ll be writing from my vantage point within Deloitte’s Leadership Center for Clients—I have so many questions to explore here—but other voices will join in along the way and you’ll have the opportunity to engage with more members of our team.
+To begin with, I’ll be writing from my vantage point within the Deloitte Greenhouse® Experience —I have so many questions to explore here—but other voices will join in along the way and you’ll have the opportunity to engage with more members of our team.

 I hope that in time I’ll get a chance to know a bit about you, our readers, but for now I’ll share a little about me and my perspective.
 I’m a social-personality psychologist, which means I study how people’s thoughts, behaviors, and preferences are influenced by both who they are and the situations they’re in.
 Like many psychologists, I started down this path with a somewhat vague notion of wanting to help people.
 Along the way I became fascinated by questions about why people act the way they do, and in particular, what makes some people so different from me.